 (Btw, my books both come with private support groups - full of positive encouragement! - run by my Certified Coaches to help you thru any hiccups in the process...we've got you covered in case nobody in your town gives a flip about early toilet training!)

-So, now that we've look at how to decide when to begin potty training your child, let's next look over a few dangling facts and then an exact starting point.
+So, now that we've looked at how to decide when to begin potty training your child, let's next look over a few dangling facts and then an exact starting point.

 Some quick reassuring facts (for those of you who are skimming)